jharwell/sierra/docs/setup/msi_setup.rst

                   build/run ANYTHING you MUST source this script otherwise things will (probably) not work.
-This includes if you ran the script on a login node and then started an interactive session (the environment is NOT inherited).
+This includes if you ran the script on a login node and then started an interactive session via job submission with ``-I`` (the environment is NOT inherited).

 #.
 On an MSI login node (can be any type, as the filesystem is shared across all
    clusters), install the same python dependencies as in :ref:`ln-usage`, but user local (you obviously don't have admin priveleges on the cluster)::

-     pip3 install --user pandas similaritymeasures fastdtw matplotlib pyyaml coloredlogs sympy
+     pip3 install --user -r requirements/msi.txt

    This is a one time step.
 Must be done on a login node, as compute nodes do not always have internet access (apparently?).